cfhirsch/adventofcode2025/README.md

 Part 2: First time I've ever added a NuGet package dependency to solve an Advent Of Code problem lol.
 I finally started looking at this as an integer-valued linear programming problem.
 I asked CoPilot and it gave me a C# implementation to solve this problem type and the solution it gaves me uses Google.OrTools.
 I then transformed each machine into an instance of this problem and got the right answer in 2.5 seconds.
 Not super great but not super bad either.

+Dec 11:

+Part 1: Easy.
+I parsed the puzzle input into a dictionary and used breadth first search to find all the paths.